anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 TBD, do we need special formatting here?

-## Name and Address Compression with Packed CBOR
+# Name and Address Compression with Packed CBOR

 If both DNS server and client support packed CBOR {{-cbor-packed}}, it MAY be used for name and address compression in DNS responses.

+## Media Type Negotiation

 A DNS client uses media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
 {{-http-semantics}} or {{-coap}}, Section 5.5.4) with the DNS server if the server supports packed